 In Seattle, we’re learning that Housing First, like Link Light Rail, makes for a lot of publicly-funded construction projects, but unfortunately neither solves the real homelessness or transportation problems at hand.
 We’ve also learned that four walls and a door don’t prevent overdoses.

-The SPD Twitter feed frequently mentions “unresponsive bodies” at publicly-funded housing.
+The SPD Twitter feed frequently mentions “unresponsive bodies” at publicly-funded housing projects.
 A visit to the squalor of some of those places would blow your mind, so the deaths are not surprising.
 It makes it abundantly clear that independent housing opportunities should be reserved for folks who have reached stability, earned their autonomy, and can safely live alone.

 Meanwhile, catchall terms like “wrap around services” is loosely thrown around to make us think that we’re really taking good care of these incredibly unwell people, but we’re not.
 We’re failing them miserably.

 The Housing First approach emphasizes optics.
 It implies that if you can’t see it, it doesn’t exist anymore.
-Instead of clearing encampments and moving people to recovery or jail, Housing First meets them where they are and keeps them there.
+Instead of clearing encampments and moving people to recovery or jail, Housing First meets them where they are and leaves them there.
+Perhaps even keeps them there.
 Low-barrier shelters, hotel rooms, tiny homes, and apartments don’t stop the life-threatening and city-destroying habits of the addicted and their entourages.
 After getting housing, many keep tents in the encampments for drug use and dealing, human trafficking, selling stolen goods, and other criminal behaviors.

 Let’s get real for a moment.
 Legal stealing, free housing, and drugs everywhere are the recipe concocted by the people we elected and their bureaucrats to solve homelessness.
 The result is inflow, of course.
 How would we ever expect the numbers of homeless to go down by giving everyone with a drug addiction an apartment of their own?
 It’s nonsense.